rpolana/CarND-LaneLines/README.md

 ***
 In this project, I use the tools we learned about in the lesson to identify lane lines on the road.
 I developed a pipeline to find lane lines in an image, testing it on a series of individual images.
 Later the same pipeline is applied to video streams (processing frames as a series of images), while updating line parameters (slope and mid point of line) using moving averages to smoothen the lane lines in video.

+All the code is in the P1.ipynb notebook and is also exported to a script file P1.py to run or debug easily.
+The main algorithm steps are in hough_lines method, which is called by find_lanes_pipeline method.
+The main parameters to be tuned are in the find_lanes_pipeline method.

 ### Algorithm

 The pipeline for finding lane lines involves the following steps: